 Having O2 sensor(s) problems?
 Need your oxygen sensor(s) O2(s) replaced?
 These sensors determine if there is a lot or a little oxygen in the exhaust gases flowing through your exhaust system, so the engine can make adjustments accordingly to the amount of fuel being used in the engine to run at maximum efficiency.

 If an oxygen sensor is malfunctioning it simply cannot properly monitor the exhaust gases.
 When this occurs you may notice a decline in your fuel economy along with a possible illumination of your check engine light.

-Call the emissions repair expert now to make an appointment.
+Sounds like you may be in need an emissions repair, call the local emissions repair expert now to make an appointment.

 Rich Fuel Mixture

 Is your fuel economy plummeting and or has tanked?
 Does it seem like fuel is just pouring out of your exhaust?
 Perhaps, it could be due to a rich fuel mixture issue.
 When monitoring the emissions of your vehicle it may be found that there are high levels of carbon monoxide, which means that your vehicle is burning excessive amounts of fuel.
 This can happen because of a faulty MAF, MAP, oxygen sensor(s) or because of possible leaking fuel injectors.
 Regardless, it sounds like you need a mechanic.

 Your vehicle’s computer system monitors fuel usage to ensure that there is a proper air-fuel mixture created that is required to make sure your running engine purrs as smoothly as can be.
 Fuel metering is a team of components that work together alongside with the computer which include: fuel pump assembly, fuel pressure sensor, fuel tank pressure sensor, fuel metering valve solenoid, fuel pressure regulator, etc. Bad fuel metering says what?
 Call now and we will break it down for you.